V1 Migration Guide¶

 Other new Builder methods¶

 .enableTaskList(...)/.enableTaskList(boolean)— enable the built-inTodoTools.permissionContext(PermissionContextState)— preload permission rulesReActAgent.Builder.fromAgent(ReActAgent)— derive a new builder from an existing agent’s observable configuration (name, description, system prompt, model, maxIters, generateOptions, toolkit)HarnessAgent.Builder.fromAgent(ReActAgent)— ReActAgent → HarnessAgent migration helper.
-Inherits the same 7 fields asReActAgent.Builder.fromAgentplus every other observable configuration on ReActAgent:session/sessionKey,ModelConfig(maxRetries/fallbackModel),ReactConfig.stopOnReject,modelExecutionConfig/toolExecutionConfig/toolExecutionContext,structuredOutputReminder,enablePendingToolRecovery,checkRunning,permissionContext,middlewares, andhooks.
+Inherits the same 7 fields asReActAgent.Builder.fromAgentplus every other observable configuration on ReActAgent:stateStore/defaultSessionId,ModelConfig(maxRetries/fallbackModel),ReactConfig.stopOnReject,modelExecutionConfig/toolExecutionConfig/toolExecutionContext,enablePendingToolRecovery,checkRunning,permissionContext,middlewares, andhooks.
 The only flags not copied areenableMetaTool/enableTaskList— these are builder-time toolkit-mutation flags, and the toolkit copy already carries the tools they registered.
 Harness-only config (workspace / filesystem / subagents / skills / plan mode /disable*toggles) still has to be set explicitly.
-See javadoc for the full table.6 new getters on ReActAgent / parents to support the above migration:
+See javadoc for the full table.New getters on ReActAgent / parents to support the above migration:

 Detail → Agent